ryayoung/debuggpt/README.md

 > The realest AI debugger in the game.

-Like many other solutions, `debuggpt` takes advantage of high-context language models like GPT-4 to let the model make informed decisions.

-_**The difference is in the prompt.**_

-### `debuggpt` will provide a GPT model with a comprehensive report on the state of your program at the moment an error is thrown.
+### `debuggpt` will provide GPT-4 a *comprehensive* report on the state of your program at the moment an error occurs.
+This includes an in-depth walkthrough of the call stack, with *annotated* blocks of source code, the types and *values* of objects at important moments, a history of your printed outputs, and the original traceback.

 ## Usage